ikumar3/sonar-analysis-report-plugin/README.md

 <h4>SMS Notification:-</h4><br>
 ===========================================================================
-You will need the following properties too:-
+You will need the following properties too:-<br>
 1) sonar.jd.sms.to - The phone number to which you wish to send the sms ( with country code ).
-Mandatory property.
+Mandatory property.<br>
 2) sonar.jd.sms.to.provider - The name of the carrier for the sms .
-For e.g. AT&T, Verizon, etc. Optional property.
+For e.g. AT&T, Verizon, etc. Optional property.<br>
 3) sonar.jd.sms.enabled - Is SMS sending enabled?
 True or False.
-Optional property.
+Optional property.<br>

 You can find the exact name of your provider and other details on this page:- http://en.wikipedia.org/wiki/List_of_SMS_gateways